Prerak8880/Prerak8880/README.md

 💬 Ask me about **C/C++, Python, KiCAD, Vivado... or anything [here](https://github.com/Prerak8880/Prerak8880/issues)**

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact **A swarm of 20,000 bees followed a car for two days as their queen was trapped inside.**

  </div>